GimmeKitties711/challenge_18-social_network_api_with_mongoose/README.md

 9. [How to use getter functions in Mongoose](https://mongoosejs.com/docs/tutorials/getters-setters.html)

 ## Contributing
-If anyone has any ideas on how this project can be improved or expanded on, I would be happy to hear them.
+I would be happy to hear any ideas as to how this project can be improved or expanded on.

 ## Tests
 No tests have been written for this application.